niklasnorin/red-thesis/source/14-theory-docker-bind-mount.md

 The way sub-mounts, mounts inside the source or target folder, works depends on what is known as bind propagation.
 Depending on the bind propagation setting, mounts inside either folder can be private (`private`/`rprivate`), shared one way (`slave`/`rslave`) or shared both ways (`shared`/`rshared`).
 This can also be applied to only those folders, or recursively (the `r` in `rshared`) to any mount inside those bind mounts.

 ## Access to Hardware
-Typically, Docker Containers do not have access to hardware because they are not run as a super user [@privileged].
+Typically, Docker Containers do not have access to hardware because they are not run as a super user [@docker-privileged-mode].
 This means that it does not have the elevated access needed to do most system calls to the kernel.
 The upside of this is that it minimizes the risk that one container affects the environment of another container.

 To be able to access hardware, the Docker Container either has to be run in privileged mode, granting it system wide super user access, or be explicitly granted access on a device-by-device level.